janKekanSan/jankekansan.github.io/pages/sona/la.md

 ## Takeaway

+Here's something important about this entire lesson, exercises and all: the way I described [la]{.tokipona} here is by no means perfect.
+It's not the only way you can think about how [la]{.tokipona} works, and it's not necessarily the best way- this is a breakdown of how I see and teach this part of Toki Pona's grammar.
+You'll get different explanations from other speakers- so the best you can hope for is to have a good idea in mind that gets you close to right!
+And you'll know you're there when you read and understand the sentence.

+Either way, the raw grammar still applies, and so do all these provided translations!

 #### Summary

 As a short review, [la]{.tokipona} comes in two forms:

 - Incomplete sentences, as in phrases and individual words.
 Most often these are interpreted as "in the context of **[1]**, **[2]**".
-They can also convey condition like modiifers, or circumstance like prepositions!
+They can also convey condition like modifiers, or circumstance like prepositions!
 - Complete sentences, which can be as long and complex as any sentence without [la]{.tokipona}!
 These are often conditional, interpreted as "if **[1]**, then **[2]**".

 This is a complete list of everything [la]{.tokipona} does grammatically, but not everything it can do in meaning.
 Also, all the given English interpretations are only approximations of how [la]{.tokipona} really works, and aren't perfect.